 To discuss 2 patients with Ehlers-Danlos syndrome seeking chiropractic evaluation and management of their disabling musculoskeletal pain and associated disorders.

-Clinical Features: Two disabled patients diagnosed with Ehlers-Danlos syndrome had spinal pain. including neck and back pain, headache, and extremity pain.
-Commonalities among these 2 cases included abnormal spinal curvatures (kyphosis and scoliosis), joint hypermobility. and tissue fragility.
-One patient had postsurgical thoracolumbar spinal fusion (TIl-sacrum) for scoliosis and osteoporosis.
+Two disabled patients diagnosed with Ehlers-Danlos syndrome had spinal pain, including neck and back pain, headache, and extremity pain.
+Commonalities among these 2 cases included abnormal spinal curvatures (kyphosis and scoliosis), joint hypermobility, and tissue fragility.
+One patient had postsurgical thoracolumbar spinal fusion (T11-sacrum) for scoliosis and osteoporosis.
 The other patient had moderate anterior head translation.

 Both patients were treated with mechanical force and manually assisted spinal adjustments delivered to various spinal segments and extremities utilizing an Activator II Adjusting Instrument and Activator Methods Chiropractic Technique.
 Patients were also given postural advice, stabilization exercises, and postural corrective exercises, as indicated in Chiropractic BioPhysics Technique protocols.
 Both patients were able to reduce pain and anti-inflammatory medication usage in association with chiropractic care.
 Significant improvement in self-reported pain and disability as measured by visual analog score, Oswestry Low-Back Disability Index, and Neck Pain Disability Index were reported, and objective improvements in physical examination and spinal alignment were also observed following chiropractic care.
 Despite these improvements, work disability status remained unchanged in both patients.